uezo/aiproxy/README.md

 )
 ```

+### Database

-- Database: You can use other RDBMS that is supported by SQLAlchemy.
+You can use other RDBMS that is supported by SQLAlchemy.
 You can use them by just changing connection string. (and, install client libraries required.)

 Example for PostgreSQL🐘